Get E-Book

 node:net also supports local socket endpoints.
 On Unix-like systems, that means UNIX domain sockets.
 On Windows, that means named pipes.

 A UNIX domain socket is a local IPC socket addressed by a filesystem path.
 It uses socket APIs and stream semantics, but traffic stays on the same host.
-The address is a path rather than an IP address and port.
+The address is a path instead of an IP address and port.

 import net from 'node:net';